 - JR Coates, et al. Clinical Characterization of a familial Degenerative Myelopathy in Pembroke Welsh Corgi Dogs.
 Journal of Veterinary Internal Medicine.

-- DL Duffy, et al. Breed Differences in Canine Aggression, Applied Animal Behaviour Science, Official Journal of the International Society for Applied Ethology.
+- DL Duffy, et al. Breed Differences in Canine Aggression, Applied Animal Behavior Science, Official Journal of the International Society for Applied Ethology.

 - B Turcsan, et al. Owner Perceived Differences Between Mixed-Breed and Purebred Dogs